radiocubito/wordful.radiocubito.com/resources/markdown/docs/installation.md

 ### Visit the Dashboard

-After performing all these steps, you should be able to visit the Wordful Dashboard at `/wordful`.
+After performing all these steps, you should be able to visit the RadioCúbito Wordful Dashboard at `/wordful`.

 ## Upgrading

-When upgrading to a new version of Wordful, you should re-publish Wordful's assets:
+When upgrading to a new version of RadioCúbito Wordful, you should re-publish RadioCúbito Wordful's assets:

 ```bash
 php artisan wordful:publish